wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

   management.metrics.export.wavefront.api-token=44444-34this-45is-123a-sampletoken
   ```

-## What is the Retention and Service Level Agreement (SLA) on the Wavefront for Spring Boot Freemium Cluster?
+## What Is the Retention and Service Level Agreement (SLA) on the Wavefront for Spring Boot Freemium Cluster?

 While this is subject to changes at any time, we currently retain 5 days of data and offer no SLA on the free Wavefront cluster.
 Freemium accounts that are are inactive for 3 days are automatically deleted.